Electricity at the macroscale and its microscopic origins: Macrostructure as homogenized microstructure

 These properties do not place strong or unphysical constraints on the form of ${\mu(\epsilon)}$, because any function with a well-defined mean and standard deviation can be normalized and translated to give a function whose integral is one and whose mean is zero.
 That function can be identified as ${\mu(1)}$ and Eq.~\ref{eqn:scaling} can be used to define the narrower or wider function ${\mu(u;\epsilon)\equiv \mu(u/\epsilon;1)/\epsilon}$.

-The reason for giving $\mu$ a parametric dependence on its width is that it makes it easier to discuss separately the effects on ${\expval{\nu;\mu}_\epsilon}$ of varying the width and the shape of $\mu(\epsilon)$.
+The reason for giving $\mu$ a parametric dependence on its width is that it makes it easier to discuss separately the effects on ${\expval{\nu;\mu}_\epsilon}$ of varying the width of ${\mu(\epsilon)}$ and of varying the shape of $\mu(\epsilon)$.
 For example, it follows from Eq.~\ref{eqn:scaling} that the ${n^\text{th}}$ derivative of $\mu$ satisfies

 Therefore, whereas the average magnitude of ${\mu(\epsilon)}$ scales as ${1/\epsilon}$, the average magnitude of its first derivative scales as ${1/\epsilon^2}$, and higher-order derivatives decay even faster as $\epsilon$ increases.
 An important implication of this is that the shape of $\mu$ has less of an influence on the value of ${\expval{\nu;\mu}_\epsilon}$ as $\epsilon$ increases.